GlobalTradingTechnologies/workflow-extensions-bundle/README.md

                 event:
                     order_created.event:
                         schedule:
-                            closing:
+                            apply_transition:
+                                -
+                                    arguments: [closing]
                                     offset: P30D
                         subject_retrieving_expression: 'event.getOrder()'
     scheduler: ~
     subject_manipulator:
         My\Bundle\Entity\Order:
             subject_from_domain: "container.get('doctrine').getManagerForClass(subjectClass).find(subjectClass, subjectId)"
 ```
-Configuration above is similar to previous one with three differences.
+Configuration above is similar to previous one with several differences.

+The first difference is that `actions` is replaced with `schedule` key to tell the engine that actions below should be executed deferred.

+The second difference is each action's arguments are defined now under explicit `arguments` key (which is automatically set under the hood for [simple triggering](#event-based-transitions-triggering) thanks to [configuration normalization rules](http://symfony.com/doc/current/components/config/definition.html#normalization) and also can be set explicitly there) and
-The first difference is `offset` key that defines time interval (according to [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601#Durations)) started from the moment when corresponding trigger event occurred and after that scheduled transition should be applied.
+`offset` key that defines time interval (according to [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601#Durations)) started from the moment when corresponding trigger event occurred and after that scheduled transition should be applied.

-The second difference is that you need to configure `scheduler` section to activate scheduler engine.
+The third difference is that you need to configure `scheduler` section to activate scheduler engine.
 Also it can be used to set particular entity manager to persist scheduler jobs.

-The third difference is that you must configure under `subject_manipulator`'s `subject_from_domain` key expression (it will be evaluated by [ExpressionLanguage](https://github.com/symfony/expression-language)) that will be used to retrieve workflow subject when scheduled transition will be tried to be applied.
+The fourth difference is that you must configure under `subject_manipulator`'s `subject_from_domain` key expression (it will be evaluated by [ExpressionLanguage](https://github.com/symfony/expression-language)) that will be used to retrieve workflow subject when scheduled transition will be tried to be applied.
 The subjectClass (for example My\Bundle\Entity\Order) and subjectId (i.e. identifier you can use to fetch the object) are the expression variables here.
 Moreover you can use DI container here again since it also registered as expression variable.

 Another feature here is that if you have frequent repeatable event that schedules transition then for the first time when event is fired transition would be simply scheduled and next event occurrences will just reset scheduler countdown to restart it from current moment.